cablelabs/micronets-pi3/README.md

 You can easily run the application without a PiTFT or external HDMI monitor using VNC. (install VNC client on your host machine)
 You will want to change the screen resolution in `/boot/config.txt` to 640x480 or greater.
 If you are developing on a Mac and want to edit the files on the host machine, you can use [osxfuse and sshfs](https://osxfuse.github.io/)

+## Operational Notes
+- Clicking on the Header will toggle the PiTFT backlight
+- Clicking on the icon in the Header will take an application screenshot
+- Clicking on the Status window or Message window will toggle between these two windows
+- You can interrupt an animation (splash or fireworks) by tapping the animation or using any of the hardware buttons to select an action

 ## File System
 All of the code for this application lives in the folder where the repository was cloned.
 Additional application folders/files created at runtime: